Glenn Beck's Responsibility Beat-Down. I'm in.

 I need to boil this down:

-A lack of parental guidance combined with a lack of the teaching and exemplification of personal responsibility and accountability are,
+A lack of parental guidance combined with a lack of the teaching and exemplification of personal responsibility and accountability are, in my opinion, at the root of this.

 Am I wrong?